mcooleygithub/Getting_and_Cleaning_Data/CodeBook.md

 Codebook prepared by Michael Cooley based on a data set created for a Corsera Getting and Cleaning Data course

 The dataset contains 180 observations of 68 variables.
-One variable is the subject_id, 30 in total, and another is an activity, six in total.
-The remainder are summary statistics (the mean) for variables in a larger data set.
+One variable is the subject_id, 30 possible values, and another is an activity, six possible values.
+The remainder are summary statistics (the mean) for variables from a larger data set.
+Information on this data set can be found in the ReadMe file in this repository.

 |   |   |
 | ------- | ------- |